 In partnership with the Fresno Area Hispanic Foundation and the Downtown Fresno Partnership, the City has provided \$25,000 grants to small businesses for facade improvements city-wide.
-This includes 22 businesses in Downtown and Chinatown which have received over \$510,000 for improvements.
-Due to the overwhelming success of this program, the Proposed FY25 Budget includes an additional \$1 million to extend this program.
+This included 22 businesses in Downtown and Chinatown which have received over \$510,000 for improvements.
+Due to the overwhelming success of this program, the Adopted FY25 Budget includes an additional \$400,000 to extend this program with a focus on Downtown Fresno and Chinatown.

-Also included in the FY25 Proposed Budget is \$500,000 for additional business incentives to attract and retain local companies in key economic development areas.
+Also included in the FY25 Adopted Budget is \$500,000 for additional business incentives to attract and retain local companies in key economic development areas.